Gugulethu-Nyoni/semantq/docs/SemantqQL.md

 semantq install:server
 ```

-This installs only the server in `semantqQL/`.
+This installs only the semantq server in `semantqQL/`.

 You can add all other related modules such as: `npm i @semantq/auth` and `semantq add: auth-ui` if you prefer to install these individually.